nilostolte/ClockWidget/README.md

 ### `Path` Commands

-A `Path` can contain, or it can be added segments with, the following commands:
+A `Path`can be added (or it can already contain) segments defined with the following commands:

 1. **moveTo(x,y)**<br>
 This command establishes a new current point.
 The effect is as if the "pen" were lifted and moved to a new location.
 A path data segment (if there is one) must begin with a `moveTo` command.
 Subsequent `moveTo` commands (i.e., when the `moveTo` is not the first command) represent the start of a new subpath.